bjherger/public-talks/proposals/2018/ideas/defcon_2018.md

    - Intro / why
    - Historical / shortcomings
    - ML / strengths
  - Future work
    - Train on large data sets of compromised credentials
    - Segment by source document file type
+   - Look for new data formats

+### Outline, v2

+ - XKCD Comic (Comic relief, warm opening)
+ - Introduction

+   - Intro / why: Lots of NPI / interesting data in text streams
+   - Historical / shortcomings: Regex requires a pattern
+   - ML / strengths: Can find / rank interesting strings / words

+   - Background / setting context: Text is unstructured.
+Lots of valuable info (such as passwords, NPI data) can be found in unstructured text
+   - Use cases

+ - Historical approaches
+   - Regex based: E.g. Look for credit card numbers w/ Regex
+   - Pattern matching / boostrapping: E.g. Look for credit card numbers w/ Regex, evaluate including near matches
+   - Shortcomings: We need a regex / pattern!

+ - Machine Learning Approaches
+   - Named entity recognition: Method for parsing proper nounts
+   - Outlier detection (word level): Find uncommon words / tokens (such as passwords)
+   - Deep learning classifier: Using DL and NLP to determine interesting or not
+   - Chacter level word embeddings
+   - Auto-encoder: Train a model to re-create in the input data, and provide an outlier score for bad re-creation

+ - Recap
+   - Intro / why: Lots of NPI / interesting data in text streams
+   - Historical / shortcomings: Regex requires a pattern
+   - ML / strengths: Can find / rank interesting strings / words

+ - Future work
+   - Train on large data sets of compromised credentials
+   - Segment by source document file type